MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-the-web-app.md

 - Chat list and the chat canvas.

-- Send, receive and view messages.
+- Send, receive, and view messages.

-- Send, receive and view attachments (including audio, video, document files).
+- Send, receive, and view attachments (including audio, video, document files).
 You can't use your computer's camera and microphone for creating new attachments.

-- View and respond to some out-of-the-box and custom actions: Let's meet, jobs, polls, surveys and announcements.
+- View and respond to some out-of-the-box and custom actions: Let's meet, jobs, polls, surveys, and announcements.

 ## Recommended setting on your mobile device